Skip to main content

 Authentication

 API keys are the primary authentication method for all plans.
 Use the x-api-key header on every REST request; the same credential works across SDK and CLI clients.
 See Auth, Billing, and First Utility for the full model.
-OAuth/SSO via WorkOS is planned for the enterprise tier in 2026 Q3+; hosted MCP clients use WorkOS OAuth discovery today and that surface is unchanged.
+Hosted MCP clients use OAuth discovery through the documented .well-known endpoints.

 Core design rules